Skip to Content

 You can hear Norman himself talk about these picks in the audio clip just below the add-to-cart button.
 It's worth a listen.

-This pick is thicker—1.8mm—with a bevel specifically refined to match the extra mass and the deeper tone Norman was after.
-He mentioned that this one "gets the job done," whether he's playing guitar or a bright, tightly-strung mandolin where he wants to pull out a rich, full sound.
+- After five years of steady use with the original set, Norman and I recently collaborated again to develop the NB4.
+He mentioned that this one "gets the job done," especially when playing a bright, tightly-strung mandolin where he wants to pull out a rich, full sound.

 Whenever we worked on something new, I’d send a pick down to Rising Fawn, Georgia, then wait a few weeks and give Norman a call.
 It’s always a real pleasure talking with him.